MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 > [!NOTE]
 > Please ensure all the values marked with a red rectangle are correctly set.

-### Step 2 - Generate a Teams Manifest File (Microsoft Teams App) for your Microsoft Community Training instance
+### Step 2 - Generate a Teams Manifest File (Microsoft Teams App) for your Community Training instance

 1. Unzip the file [**steps_to_create_manifest_file.zip**](https://github.com/MicrosoftDocs/microsoft-community-training/files/10336214/steps_to_create_manifest_file.zip).